Lab 11: Ethical Codes for Data Science

 Why are we here?

 Two weeks ago, we discussed the issues that can arise from computational work when one “focuses on just the data science”.
 Today, we will discuss ethical codes that various professional societies have proposed, in order to prevent and mitigate negative consequences from unethical practices.
-This lab is structured differently than many previous ones, because we will be spending half an hour in a structured group discussion, follow by time to work on the final project rotation step for this week.
+This lab is structured differently than many previous ones, because we will be spending half an hour in a structured group discussion, follow by time to work on Phase Four of the final project.

 The goal of today is to make progress in defining practical steps to engage in more ethical data science and statistical work.